anhinga/fluid/atparty-2018/game_of_afterlife/README.md

 ---

 In September 2016, 'nekel' changed initialization of the output layer to random and added normalization.
 This resulted in runs occasionally producing unexpected non-trivial dynamics.
+This was the first example of self-modifying dataflow matrix machine which takes into account its own state when deciding how to modify itself.

 In June 2018, 'anhinga' instrumented random initialization using explicit randomly drawn seeds, so that the discovered non-trivial dynamics can be reproduced.
 The resulting code with one of the interesting seeds is `afterlife_9_1_seed`.

 ---